-The beach will officially open on Saturday, June 22, at 10 a.m.
-It will be open 7 days a week, 10 a.m. – 7 p.m., until September 2.
+The beach is closed for the 2019 season.
+During the summer, it is open 7 days a week, 10 a.m. – 7 p.m., until September 2.
 The beach access is free of charge.

 Built with environmental protection and sustainable development in mind, Verdun's urban beach is offering to Montrealers and Verdunites privileged access to the St. Lawrence River and its shores.
 A concrete path will connect the entrance to the site with the swimming area, thereby making the beach universally accessible.
 The multi-level landscaping and viewpoints will provide visitors with an opportunity to better enjoy the nearness of the river and a wide variety of recreational experiences, with slides, a climbing wall, hammocks and sandy areas.
 A rock dike and a sand-filled area surrounded by rockfill in the river will ensure calm water for swimming.